reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 ## Accept and Transfer Funds

-Next, Bob will be given the ability to be shown the wager, have the opportunity to accept it and then transfer funds.
+Next, Bob will be given the ability to be shown the wager, and have the opportunity to accept it, then transfer funds.

 [rps-3-bets/index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-3-bets/index.rsh)